Sneha-0208/Portfolio/README.md

 # Portfolio
-My portfolio showcasing my qualifications, achievements and areas of interest, developed using HTML and CSS.
+My portfolio showcases my qualifications, achievements, projects and areas of interest.
+It is developed using HTML and CSS.